shehreendheda/katacoda-scenarios/continuous-profiling/step3.md

 5. You can check how many movies are retrieved with the query.

-  Click the `curl` command below to query for this information, or copy, paste, and run the command in the **Terminal** tab:
+  Click the `curl` command below to query for this information, or copy, paste, and run the command in the **Terminal** tab.

   `time curl http://localhost:8081/credits?q=jurassic | jq ".[] | .movie.title"`{{execute T1}}